 60 Henderson Street, Leith, Edinburgh EH6 6BS

-Finally – I couldn’t write a post about vegan places in Edinburgh without giving mention to Harmonium.
-From the folk who brought you Mono, Stereo and The Flying Duck in Glasgow, this vegan bar / restaurant in Leith is a must-visit during Veganuary.
+I couldn’t write a post about vegan places in Edinburgh without giving mention to Harmonium.
+Chances are you know about this place already – from the folk who brought you Mono, Stereo and The Flying Duck in Glasgow, this vegan bar / restaurant in Leith is a must-visit during Veganuary.

 All of your old favourites can be found here, including creamy mac and cheese, delicious juicy burgers, tasty pizza and yummy sweet desserts -all vegan of course.
 Make sure you turn up hungry!